Global19-atlassian-net/coherence/README.md

 ## This branch

-In this branch  we are integrating postquatum algorithms and homomorphic encryption, pairing based cryptography , as well as new features.
-In master branch we include Qtesla as previous feature from this branch.
+In this branch  aims to integrate postquatum algorithms and homomorphic encryption, pairing based cryptography , as well as new features.
+In master branch we include qTesla as previous feature from this branch.

 ## Standard Features